-73. O all ye Powers that are in me, praise the One, and All.

-- 74. Sing together with my Will, all you Powers that are in me. - 75.
-O Holy knowledge, being enlightened by thee, I magnify the intelligible Light, and rejoice in the joy of the Mind. - 76.
-All my Powers sing praise with me, and thou, my Continence, sing, praise my Righteousness by me; praise that which is righteous.
+- 73. O all ye Powers that are in me, praise the One and the All. - 74.
+Sing together with my Will, all you Powers that are in me. - 75.
+O Holy Knowledge, being enlightened by thee, I magnify the intelligible Light, and rejoice in the Joy of the Mind.

-77. O Communion which is in me; praise the All.

-78. By me the Truth sings praise to the Truth, the Good praiseth the Good.

-79. O Life, O Light, from us, unto you, comes this

-praise and thanksgiving.

-80. I give thanks unto thee, O Father, the operation or act of my Powers.

-81. I give thanks unto thee, O God, the Power of my

-operations.

-82. By me the Word sings praise unto thee; receive by

-me this reasonable (or verbal) Sacrifice in words.

-83. The powers that are in me cry these things, they praise the All, they fulfil thy Will; thy Will and counsel is from thee unto thee.

-[84.
-O All,

-84. O All, receive a reasonable sacrifice from all things.

-85. O Life, save all that is in us; O Light, enlighten, O God the Spirit; for the Mind guideth (or feedeth) the Word; O Spirit-bearing Workman.

-86. Thou art God, thy Man cryeth these things unto thee through, by the Fire, by the Air, by the Earth, by the

-Water, by the Spirit, by thy Creatures.

-87. From eternity I have found (means to) bless and praise thee, and I have what I seek; for I rest in thy Will.

-88. Tat.
-O Father, I see thou hast sung this song of praise and blessing, with thy whole Will; and therefore have I put and placed it in my World.

-89. Herm.
-Say in thy Intelligible World, O Son.
+- 76. All my Powers sing praise with me, and thou my Continence, sing praise my Righteousness by me; praise that which is righteous. - 77.
+O Communion which is in me, praise the All. - 78.
+By me the Truth sings praise to the Truth, the Good praiseth the Good. - 79.
+O Life, O Light from us, unto you comes this praise and thanksgiving. - 80.
+I give thanks unto thee, O Father, the operation or act of my Powers. - 81.
+I give thanks unto thee, O God, the power of my operations. - 82.
+By me thy Word sings praise unto thee, receive by me this reasonable (or verbal) sacrifice in words. - 83.
+The powers that are in me cry these things, they praise the All, they fulfil thy Will; thy Will and Counsel is from thee unto thee. - 84.
+O All, receive a reasonable Sacrifice from all things. - 85.
+O Life, save all that is in us: O Light enlighter, O God the Spirit; for the Mind guideth or feedeth the Word; O Spirit bearing Workman. - 86.
+Thou art God, thy Man crieth these things unto thee through by the Fire, by the Air, by the Earth, by the Water, by the Spirit, by thy Creatures. - 87.
+From eternity I have found (means to) bless and praise thee, and I have what I seek, for I rest in thy Will. - 88.
+Tat.
+O Father, I see thou hast sung this Song of praise and blessing with thy whole Will; and therefore have I put and placed it in my World. - 89.
+HERM.
+Say in thy intelligible World, O Son. - 90.
+TAT.
+I do mean in my Intelligible World, for by thy Hymn and Song of Praise my mind is enlightened: and gladly would I send from my Understanding a Thanksgiving unto God. - 91.
+HERM.
+Not rashly, O Son. - 92.
+TAT.
+In my mind, O Father.

-- 90. Tat.
-I do mean in my Intelligible World; for by thy Hymn and song of praise my mind is enlightened, and gladly would I send from my Understanding, a Thanksgiving unto God. - 91.
-Herm.
-Not rashly, O Son.
-92. Tat.
-In my Mind, O Father. - 93.
-Herm.
-Those things that I see and contemplate, I infuse into thee, and therefore say, thou Son, Tat, the author of thy succeeding Generations, I send unto God these reasonable sacrifices. - 94.
-O God, thou art the Father, thou art the Lord, thou art the Mind, accept these reusonable sacrifices which thou requirest of me.
+- 93. HERM.
+Those things that I see and contemplate, I infuse into thee; and therefore say, thou son Tat, the Author of thy succeeding Generations, I send unto God these reasonable Sacrifices. - 94.
+O God, Thou art the Father, Thou art the Lord, Thou art the Mind, accept these reasonable Sacrifices which Thou requirest of Me.